dpbriggs/http-api-proxy/README.md

 ## Example Usage

 ```
-# Create an API Key with a quota of two.
+# Create an API key with a quota of two.
 # The admin api key is hunter2.
 $ curl localhost:8080/hunter2/add/2
 {